-“If you’re from Maui,” beams DJ Clarity, as he chimes in over the mic, “you already know you aren’t allowed to dance with a drink in your hand.
+“If you’re from Maui,” DJ Clarity chimes in over the mic, “you already know you aren’t allowed to dance with a drink in your hand.
 But we do have these poles right here if you want to get a little bit crazy on the dance floor!”

 Sure enough, two metal poles running deck to ceiling are smack in the center of the dance floor, surrounded by a velvet rope monitored by the crew.

 Before we’ve even cast off the lines to sail into the inky black darkness, the vibe, like the house beat, has reached a crescendo, in anticipation of the bar opening up once we leave the harbor.
 I get the feeling a couple of people might end up three sheets to the wind, but, considering round-trip transportation is included from most of the island’s hotels, a crowd is forming around the bar like snorkelers who’ve just found a turtle.

 “Feel free to express yourself,” Clarity says, as the lines are cast from the docks.
 “You’re on Maui, you’re on a boat and you’re probably never going to see these people again.”

 Rather than shouldering up to the bar and taking a turn on the pole, I take a lap on the upper deck to drink in the moment of sailing beneath a brilliant canopy of stars.
 Despite the fact that it’s totally dark, the crew has decided to hoist the mainsail to harness a westerly breeze, and we’re sailing along at 6 knots across seas we can’t even see.